opendata-euskadi/fabric-r01f/docs/eclipse/install/eclipse_maven_install.md

 > `[Maven > Hide folders of physically nested modules`: true  > this avoids duplicate search results of resources within nested projects

 > `[Maven > Archetypes]` > Add a NEW remote catalog at: http://repo1.maven.org/maven2/archetype-catalog.xml

 > `[Maven > User Settings] > Global Settings`: {dev_home}/projects/fabric/r01f/docs/eclipse/maven/settings_{env}.xml

 By default, EGit automatically adds resources marked as "Derived" to .gitignore ... if `[Maven > Hide folders of physically nested modules` is **enabled** (true), eclipse adds nested modules' folders to .gitignore
 This behavior an be disabled at `[Team] > [Git] > [Projects]` and **deselect** _"Automatically ignore derived resources by adding them to .gitignore"_

 *BEWARE*:
 * Ensure that `[Local Repository] (from merged user and global settings)` is `{dev_home}/maven_libs`

 * Some artifacts are NOT published at MAVEN CENTRAL; this is the case of javax.ejb / javax.servlet-api or javax.jms.
-The only workarround is to put all those artifacts at `{dev_home}/maven_libs/` manually
+The only workarround is to put all those artifacts at `{dev_home}/maven_libs/` manually (See fabric\r01f\docs\maven_local_libs\read.me file)

 * create a weblogic fullclient jar to be used as external dependency: